aliceduongg/AND101_project4/README.md

 The following EXTRA features are implemented:

-- [x] List anything else that you added to improve the app! background color formart numeber for indication
+- [x] List anything else that you added to improve the app: background color & formart numeber for indication

 ## Video Demo